moosetechnology/moosetechnology.github.io/moose-wiki/Developers/Fame.md

 importer run.
 ```

-When using a Moose image, some methods are implemented to simply the script.
+When using a Moose image, some methods are implemented to simplify the script.
-For instance, once can use `FamixJavaModel>>#importFromJSONStream:` and `FamixJavaModel>>#importFromMSEStream:`.
+For instance, one can use `FamixJavaModel>>#importFromJSONStream:` and `FamixJavaModel>>#importFromMSEStream:`.